fatmali/guide/README.md

 # The London Journal

-A premium, offline-first travel companion for four slow days in London — 16–19 July, then a train to York.
+A premium, offline-first travel companion for four slow days in London, then a train to York.
 Built for one traveller, by hand.

 Not an itinerary generator.
 It reads like a beautifully set city guide: paper, ink, editorial margins, and notes written in the voice of an